Isysxp/ESP32_Telnet_Terminal/README.md

 The terminal app does not respond to VT100 escape sequnces.
 These may be disabled in the telnet session using export TERM=asr33 unset LS_COLORS
-With these settings, the display is not too bad and backspace works as well.
+With these settings, the display is not too bad and backspace works as well.<br>
+I would note that sometime the display does not reset correctly such that the cursor is not at the top left of the screen.
+A power cycle usually fixes this.
 I hope you find this of interest.
 <br>
 Update Dec 2024 <br>